Plastic pollution: World Environment Day

 Every year, 5 June is observed as World Environment Day to raise awareness and increase government action on the pressing issue.
 In 2018, India was host to the 43rd World Environment Day and the theme was "Beat Plastic Pollution", with a focus on single-use or disposable plastic.
 The Ministry of Environment, Forest, and Climate Change of India invited people to take care of their social responsibility and urged them to take up green good deeds in everyday life.
 Several states presented plans to ban plastic or drastically reduce their use.

 Other actions

+Since 2011, the community-led campaign, Plastic Free July, has encouraged people to refuse single-use plastics each July.
+Musician, and UNEP Good Will Ambassador, Jack Johnson has served as the campaign's international ambassador since 2018.

 On 11 April 2013 in order to create awareness, artist Maria Cristina Finucci founded The Garbage Patch State at UNESCO headquarters in Paris, France, in front of Director General Irina Bokova.
 This was the first of a series of events under the patronage of UNESCO and of the Italian Ministry of the Environment.

+The international #BYOBottle campaign was launched in 2019 in partnership with Jack Johnson, Green Music Australia and the Sustainable Concerts Working Group, encouraging musicians and venues worldwide to eliminate single-use plastic bottles at live events.

 Mexico City implemented a ban on single-use plastics, starting with plastic bags in 2020 and expanding to items like utensils, straws, and to-go trays in 2021.

 In 2020, China disclosed a three-part proposal to reduce plastic pollution.
 The plan includes a nationwide prohibition on single-use plastics, introduced as the country's plastic waste had risen to an anticipated 45 million tons in 2025, partly as a result of a surge in e-commerce packaging.